mathewgomas-alfred/mathewgomas.io/reference_manual/main_menu/edit_menu.rst

         Pastes the copied buffer into the image as a new layer.
 Shortcut: :kbd:`Ctrl + V`

     Paste at Cursor
         Same as :term:`paste`, but aligns the image to the cursor.
+Shortcut: :kbd:`Ctrl + Alt + V`

-    Paste into new image
+    Paste into New Image
         Pastes the copied buffer into a new image.
+Shortcut: :kbd:`Ctrl + Shift + N`

     Clear
         Clear the current layer.
 Shortcut: :kbd:`Del`